 Displacement Film Fund

-The Displacement Film Fund is established to champion and fund the work of displaced filmmakers, or filmmakers with a proven track record in creating authentic storytelling on the experiences of displaced people.
-Being run as a pilot in 2025, the Displacement Film Fund will bestow up to five individual production grants of €100,000.
-In this initial phase, filmmakers will be nominated to apply rather than have an open call.
+The Displacement Film Fund champions and funds the work of displaced filmmakers, or filmmakers with a proven track record in creating authentic storytelling on the experiences of displaced people.

 The purpose of the Fund strongly aligns with the HBF’s history of supporting underrepresented voices, especially with filmmakers from countries where local filming and infrastructure is lacking or restrictive.
-The shared ambition is that the pilot project develops into a longer-term legacy.

 -

-Pilot nomination and selection process
+Nomination and selection process

 -

-Founding partners
+Founding Partners

-Koji Yanai / Master Mind
+Koji Yanai / MASTER MIND

 Koji Yanai is a Director of the Board of the Fast Retailing Group.
 He oversees sustainability communications for the Group as well as UNIQLO global marketing.
-In his personal capacity he is a film producer and founded MASTER MIND Ltd which as part of its social impact activities conceived The Tokyo Toilet project, out of which Koji produced the Oscar nominated film Perfect Days directed by Wim Wenders.
+In his personal capacity he is a film producer and founded MASTER MIND Ltd which as part of its social impact activities conceived THE TOKYO TOILET project, out of which Koji produced the Oscar nominated film PERFECT DAYS directed by Wim Wenders.

 About UNIQLO and Fast Retailing

+UNIQLO is a brand of Fast Retailing Co., Ltd., one of the world’s largest apparel retail companies.
 UNIQLO has a long-standing commitment to supporting forcibly displaced people.
 It began working with UNHCR in 2006, providing clothing assistance for refugees and displaced persons around the world, and making support for refugees one of the key components of its sustainability program.
 In 2011, UNIQLO became the first company based in Asia to enter into a global partnership with the UNHCR.
 Along with sending used clothing items collected through its product recycling initiative to refugee camps, UNIQLO provides a wide range of assistance, including refugee self-reliance programs, employing refugees in UNIQLO stores, and conducting refugee awareness campaigns.

 Droom en Daad